AlexCubo/Spiced_Projects/README.md

 The docker-compose.yml and the subfolder used by the ETL_pipeline project can be found [here](./ETL_pipeline/pipeline)

 ## Time series
-In this project the goal is to predict a time series in the feature given information in the past.
+In this project the goal is to predict a time series in the future given information in the past.
 I chose a kaggle time series concerning the power consumption in west countries in the last 5-6 years (dataset [here](https://www.kaggle.com/francoisraucent/western-europe-power-consumption)).
 Amongs all available countries I chose Italy, which is my home contry.
 The signal is a time series about electrical power abosorbtion (in Megawatts) in Italy from 2015 to 2020, given hour by hour.
 I did the following steps:
 1. Data analysis and data wrangling to discover time sesonalities and "hidden" information
 2. Divide data into training and verification sets
 3. Perform a feature engineering (OneHotEncoder, KBin, Polyfeature) adding an additional feature, i.e holidays